n00blet/Project_Euler/README.md

 3.Everything here is for educational purposes
-4.You can modify it to accept user input and return the results 5.This is the link to problem set : http://projecteuler.net/problems
+4.You can modify it to accept user input and return the results 5.This is the link to problem set : http://projecteuler.net/problems 6.Some algorithms are changed after looking at the improved solutions discussed in thread